jonhavbra87/css-frameworks-ca/README.md

 ## Contributing

-If you want to contribute, I would appreciate it if you open a pull request, so that the code can be reviewed.

-## Contact
+This is a Noroff Courtse Assignemt for the second exam.
+I appreciate a peer review if you got the time!

 ## Contact